codebuddies/codebuddies/contributing.md

 Click on the "pull request" button by going to https://github.com/codebuddiesdotorg/cb-v2-scratch/pulls and clicking on "new pull request."
 Next, select your branch, and submit.

 One of the github maintainers (@linda or someone else) will look over your pull request and accept it.

+Note 1 - If you've picked out an issue to work on, make sure you let people know that you're continuing working on it, if the fix happens to take 2 days or longer.
+An update every two dates by way of a comment on the issue will do.
+Doesn't necessarily have to be a fix.
+In case you're unable to continue on the issue for some reason, just let people know that as well so that someone else can claim it.
+If you do not update within a couple of days, it will be assumed that the issue is not being attended to and will be up for grabs.

+Note 2 - "Thou shalt not hijack a 'claimed' issue so long as the person who's claimed it has commented otherwise or one of the maintainers has added the unclaimed label onto it."

 ### What should I remember while I'm working on my branch?